 Working with agents doesn't feel like flow

 When I work with agents, I'm usually doing some version of this: set direction, trigger action, watch what happens, evaluate, intervene, adjust, try again.
 That reads lke a game loop rather than a single uninterrupted act of thought.
 There's an ongoing cycle of action, feedback, and response.
 That feeling then is much closer, for me, to sports, or to video and board games, than to the usual idea of being 'in the zone' or deep work.
-Roguelikes and Soulsbornes especially, even turn-based strategy games, anything where you are running a plan, reading the state of play, making corrections, and deciding whether to commit, recover, or start another run, tracks much more closely to the experience and how it engages.
+Roguelikes and Soulsbornes especially, even turn-based strategy games.
+Anything where you are making a plan, reading the state of play, making corrections, overcoming the next obstacle, and deciding whether to continue, recover, or pause the run, tracks much more closely to the experience and how it engages.
+Even when an agent is off doing work in the background, I'm still inside that loop, holding the plan in my head, thinking about the next step.
+I'm deciding whether to let it continue and wait my turn, or step in.
+That is a very different frame than flow.

+Flow, at least in the usual sense for me, feels smooth and continuous.
+The work and your attention starts to line up so cleanly that the experience becomes frictionless.
+You disappear into the work and meld with it.
+One notable aspect of flow has been I lose track of time.
 Working with agents on the other hand, is not like that at all.
 It's highly engaging, but in a more jagged, reactive way.
 I'm focused, but not settled.
 I'm absorbed, but not merged with the task.
-I'm paying close attention the whole time, but the attention is dynamic and tactical rather than continuous and submerged.
+I'm paying close attention the whole time, but the attention is dynamic and tactical rather than continuous.
 I don't lose track of time at all.

 Next